 What are the common traits of a successful budget?
 What characteristics cause some budgets to succeed and others to fail?

 A Successful Budget Must Reflect Your Priorities

 - My top priority is to have enough money for my retirement so that I won't be a financial burden to my children in my golden years.
-That is more important than buying a 2-year-old car when a 5-year-old car would do the job.
+That is more important than buying a two-year-old car when a five-year-old car would do the job.

 - My second highest priority is to have enough money to send my children to college.
 That is more important than spending a week on the beach this summer.